-Event planning spans back thousands of years to the earliest royal pageants, pagan festivals and village gatherings, with hands-on coordination and personal relationships being the core skill sets for those very early “planners”.
+Event planning and the events industry itselv spans back thousands of years to the earliest royal pageants, pagan festivals and village gatherings, with hands-on coordination and personal relationships being the core skill sets for those very early “planners”.
 Event planning and management as a profession has its roots in the early 20th century when wealthy families starting hiring other people to coordinate all their fancy weddings, balls and receptions, and it grew into a larger profession as advances in transportation and communication made it possible for people to travel longer distances to attend industry meetings and social events.

 Celebrity event planners like David Tutera have brought event planning to television and have made event planning a hot profession in recent years, but right now event planning itself is in the midst of a critical juncture that will dictate the future of the profession and how events are planned in the 21st century.
 We are seeing this firsthand at Planning Pod, and we wanted to share with you how this transformation is affecting our customers as well as other professionals in our industry.